 PhD in Neuroscience from UC Berkeley and MS in Computation and Neural Systems from Caltech, Alex brings expertise in MRI research and computational modeling, as well as former startup experience.
 As CTO of Caseforge he oversees the development of computational tools for automatically designing and manufacturing Caseforge products.

-MBA candidate at the Haas School of Business and BA in Molecular Cell Biology from UC Berkeley, Young brings experience in commercializing new drug products, strategic planning, and business development.
+MBA from Haas School of Business and BA in Molecular Cell Biology from UC Berkeley, Young brings experience in commercializing new drug products, strategic planning, and business development.
 As COO he leads the business operations at Caseforge.

 Chancellor's Professor of Psychology at UC Berkeley and an affiliate with Neuroscience and Computer Science, Jack is a leading expert in computational and cognitive neuroscience.
 He uses sophisticated computational techniques to improve both the science and the instrumentation of neuroimaging.
 He is an advisor to the Caseforge team.